Virginia State Route 144: History

-What would become SR 144 was first commissioned in 1930 as SR 425.
+What would become SR 144 was first commissioned in 1930 as State Route 425 (SR 425).
 It was significantly shorter than today's route, only running 2 mi from State Route 407 in Chester to State Route 410 in Centralia.
 The route was given its current designation during the 1933 Virginia state highway renumbering.
 In 1943, it was extended west along SR 407 for a short length, then 5.3 mi south to US 1 and US 301 using the routing of what was at the time State Route 621, a secondary road; the Commonwealth Transportation Board's justification for replacing it with SR 144 was that it was "a heavily traveled feeder road serving a rapidly developing portion of [Chesterfield County]".
 In 1987, SR 144 was again extended a total of 3.3 mi; first south along US 1 and US 301 from its previous terminus and then east along Temple Avenue to its current terminus at SR 36.